gracecarrillo/personal-website/content/home/experience.md

   location = "Remote"
   date_start = "Sep 2020"
   date_end = ""
+  description = """

-  description = "Scenario-based projects in Data Science and Software Development."
+  Scenario-based projects in Data Science and Software Development.

   Responsibilities include:

   * Build a reference implementation of the liveProject by following the author's project instructions.
   * Summarise progress and issues, provide feedback on code and implementation issues that will be used for FAQs and resource materials.
   * Propose optimisation to the author's project, including missing information, gaps in the instructions or errors.
+  """

 [[experience]]
   title = "Associate Researcher/Lecturer"